Amazon S3 as a source connection

 }

-Create a Data Integration user in AWS
+Creating a Data Integration user in AWS

 -

-Sign in to the AWS Management Console and open the Amazon S3 console.
+Sign in to the AWS Management console and open the Amazon S3 console.

 -